-Monarda fistulosa L. is the correct and accepted scientific name for this species of Monarda.
-It was described by Carl von Linnaeus in Species Plantarum in 1753.
+Monarda fistulosa L. is the accepted scientific name for this species of Monarda.
+The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

 When I moved back to the area in 2013, I noticed this plant growing along the highways and in a few places on the farm.
 I never noticed it growing anywhere until then, not even when I lived in southern Missouri.
 Now, I see it almost everywhere.